Presburger Arithmetic with algebraic scalar multiplications: Non-quadratic irrationals: Undecidablity

-where $Q_{1},\dots,Q_{r} \in \{\for,\ex\}$ are $r$ alternating quantifiers, and $\Phi$ is a Boolean combination of linear inequalities in $\x_{1},\dots,\x_{r}$ with coefficients and constant terms in $\Z[\al,\beta]$.
-We define $(\al,\beta)$-formulas and other relevant notations analogous to the case of $\alpha$-PA sentences in Section \ref{section:alphapa}.
-The following is the main results of this section.
+where $Q_{1},\dots,Q_{r} \in \{\for,\ex\}$ are $r$ alternating quantifiers, and $\Phi$ is a Boolean combination of linear inequalities in $\x_{1},\dots,\x_{r}$ with coefficients and constant terms in $K$.
+We define $K$-PA formulas and other relevant notations analogous to the case of $\alpha$-PA sentences in Section \ref{section:alphapa}.
+The following is the main result of this section.

 \begin{thm} Suppose that $1,\al,\beta$ are $\Q$-linearly independent.
-Then $\exists^K \forall^K\exists^K \forall^K$ $(\al,\beta)$-PA sentences are undecidable, where $K=20000$. \end{thm}
+Then $\exists^k \forall^k\exists^k \forall^k$ $\Q(\al,\beta)$-PA sentences are undecidable, where $k=20000$. \end{thm}

 When $\alpha$ is non-quadratic, then $1,\alpha,\alpha^2$ are $\Q$-linearly independent.
-As $\Z[\al,\al^2]=\Z[\al]$, Theorem \ref{th:nonquad-undec} follows from Theorem \ref{thm:undtwo}.
+As $\Q(\al,\al^2)=\Q(\al)$, Theorem \ref{th:nonquad-undec} follows from Theorem \ref{thm:undtwo}.